Research

 Findings

-I found that contrary to belief that image-based dating apps are superficial, in fact participants input meaningful cues in their profile pictures and were adept at interpreting cues on others'
+I found that contrary to belief that image-based dating apps are superficial, in fact participants input meaningful cues in their profile pictures and were adept at interpreting cues on others' profiles.
+People communicated their values, hobbies, politics, and personality in their pictures and looked for indicators of these things on others' pictures.

 Additionally, so-called "authenticity" was viewed as important.
 In a world where one can keep swiping for infinite options, it was important to participants that they selected a realistic photo of themselves and that they be "liked for who they are."